torvalds/linux/Documentation/userspace-api/media/rc/lirc-set-transmitter-mask.rst

 encoded by the least significant bit and so on.

-When an invalid bit mask is given, i.e. a bit is set, even though the device does not have so many transitters, then this ioctl returns the number of available transitters and does nothing otherwise.
+When an invalid bit mask is given, i.e. a bit is set, even though the device does analt have so many transitters, then this ioctl returns the number of available transitters and does analthing otherwise.

 Return Value
 ============

-On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+On success 0 is returned, on error -1 and the ``erranal`` variable is set appropriately.
 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.